Stuycs-K/final-project-9-hea-liue/WORKLOG.md

 ### date 5/25
 in class: created a method to show the value of safe squares, made a better version of setting mines that will always make the difficulty's amount at home: refined the checkSquares since values shown were not consistent to what they should be

+### date 5/26
+in class: removed zeroes from showing on the board and the purpose of the board is to store values while field stores dig-able squares and undig-able squares

+### date 5/29
+at home: started the carve method, stuck due to a recursion overflow, created turns for the case you want to start carve over dig and committed onto a separate branch called "carve"